SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Bay Alarm Medical Equipment

-Let’s start with the basics.
-With a Bay Alarm Medical alert system, you will pay about $25 to $30 in monthly fees for an at-home system and between $30 and $40 for an on-the-go system.
-You will not find an equipment cost for the at-home systems, but all of the on-the-go systems require an equipment fee — between $99 and $159.
-In the medical alert industry, these are competitive prices.
+For an overview, a Bay Alarm Medical alert system will run you between $25 to $30 in monthly fees for an at-home system and about $30 to $40 for a mobile or on-the-go system.
+The at-home systems don’t have equipment costs, however all of the on-the-go systems have an associated equipment fee (generally between $99 and $159).
+You’ll find these prices are competitive for the medical alert industry.

-As far as extra fees go, you may need to read the fine print.
+That said, there are some built-in costs you need to be aware of.
 For example, shipping and handling is free for some, but not all, packages.
 With the in-home systems, it is free for the In-Home Preferred and In-Home Premium packages but not the In-Home Basic package.
 And this is true only when you opt for a quarterly or annual (rather than monthly) payment plan.
 Additionally, although it is a small cost, you will pay for return shipping (about $15) when you no longer need the equipment.
 Note that when Bay Alarm Medical processes a return, they stop monthly billing.

 Bay Alarm Medical Help Button